carpentries-incubator/reproducible-publications-quarto/README.md

 the lesson URL https://carpentries-incubator.github.io/new-lesson/.

-## UCSB Carpentry Team Lesson Development Notes

-ONLY edit the .Rmd files.
-At the end of the readme see a script in the RStudio terminal to generate the .md automatically.
-Never directly edit the .md files.
-Also, see for a walkthrough on converting the google doc rough drafts to .Rmd: https://docs.google.com/document/d/1bfzVnnrVR2qr8YGb12x0MqbXglcP8XBhyxY2JonUtuY/edit?usp=sharing

 ## R Markdown vs. Github Markdown
 Note the two flavors of markdown are different.
 Some formatting tips: